Right Whales at Risk

 Given the precarious state of the right whale population, every whale saved has a big impact on the species’ longer term survival.
 We know small- and medium-sized boats can pose a threat to right whales, so your actions can help avoid these disasters.

-For small boaters, colliding with a whale can be especially dangerous for your passengers and destructive to your vessel.
+For small boaters, colliding with a whale can be especially dangerous for you, your passengers and destructive to your vessel.
 Given how difficult right whales can be to spot from the water, slowing down in these zones helps keep everyone safe.

 You Can Make a Difference for Right Whales